-Wheels run too fast and finding it difficult to stop?
+Wheels run too fast and find it difficult to stop?
 See how to brake on a skateboard the right way!

 Step 5: Reassemble the Wheels and Skateboard

 After cleaning your wheels and bearings, you can then put the bearings back into their respective wheels.
 Simply place the bearing on one side of a wheel and snap it into place using your fingers.
 Carefully turn over the wheel to put the bearings shield into place.
 Repeat this process to insert all the remaining bearings.